0:06

 In this video, you'll learn about making accessible tables in the Mass.gov CMS.

-We will focus on the tables you build in rich text fields.
+We'll focus on tables you build in rich text fields.

 Building a simple table in a rich text field makes sense when you need to organize similar types of data or information for quick, easy scanning or reference.